 London is one of the finest cities with the most fantastic public transport network.
 Being a first-time visitor, it can be difficult to choose the best service that suits your vibe.
-London public transport is operated by the government under TfL (Transport for London) which is responsible for all the aspects of transportation in London.
+London public transportation is operated by the government under TfL (Transport for London) which is responsible for all the aspects of transportation in London.

 Operating since 1863, the London Underground or the “Tube” as famously known, is the oldest underground metro in the world.
-It is one of the best ways to travel in London since there is an underground stop within easy distance across all zones.
+It is one of the best ways to travel around London since there is an underground stop within easy distance across all zones.

 - The Tube is divided into 9 zones with zone 1 covering Central London.